databricks/scala-style-guide/README.md

 One of Scala's powerful features is monadic chaining.
 Almost everything (e.g. collections, Option, Future, Try) is a monad (don't ask me what this means) and operations on them can be chained together.
 This is an incredibly powerful concept, but chaining should be used sparingly.
 In particular:

-- Do NOT chain (and/or nest) more than 3 operations
+- Do NOT chain (and/or nest) more than 3 operations.
-- If it takes more than 2 seconds to figure out what the logic is, try hard to think about how you can expression the same functionality without using monadic chaining.
-As a general rule, watch out for flatMaps.
+- If it takes more than 5 seconds to figure out what the logic is, try hard to think about how you can expression the same functionality without using monadic chaining.
+As a general rule, watch out for flatMaps and folds.
-- A chain should almost always be broken after a flatMap (because of the type change)
+- A chain should almost always be broken after a flatMap (because of the type change).

 A chain can often be made more understandable by giving the intermediate result a variable name, by explicitly typing the variable, and by breaking it down into more procedural style.
 As a contrived example:
 ```scala